psu-arts-arch-3/art-203/lesson-2/pass-hosting.md

 **The public URL for your web space is:** "[http://personal.psu.edu/user123](http://personal.psu.edu/user123)" — but replace "user123" with your PSU username.

+If you type that into your web browser, you'll be looking at the "index.html" file as rendered by your web browser.

 ### FTP Software

 You can also use a standalone application to manage your web hosting.
 This is usually easier than using the interface provided in your web browser.
 There are many different File-Transfer-Protocol apps; some of the more popular ones are: